Altona (Vic.)

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch released postcode level ATO data for financial year 2023 on June 15, 2023.
-The suburb of Altona had a median income among taxpayers of $65,033 and an average of $80,800.
-These figures were among the highest in Australia, compared to Greater Melbourne's median of $57,688 and average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Altona are approximately $70,398 (median) and $87,466 (average) as of September 2025.
-Census data shows personal income ranks at the 73rd percentile ($947 weekly), while household income sits at the 54th percentile.
-The earnings profile indicates that the $1,500 - 2,999 bracket dominates with 28.8% of residents (3,566 people).
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 56th percentile.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb of Altona has a median taxpayer income of $65,033 and an average income of $80,800 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is among the highest in Australia, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $70,398 (median) and $87,466 (average) as of September 2025.
+According to the 2021 Census figures, personal income ranks at the 73rd percentile ($947 weekly), while household income sits at the 54th percentile.
+The data shows that the $1,500 - 2,999 bracket dominates with 28.8% of residents (3,566 people).
+High housing costs consume 15.3% of income, though strong earnings still place disposable income at the 56th percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income